Rafiq-Health-Care/rafiq-backend/README.md

 ### View Documentation

-You can view the OpenAPI YAML file at: https://editor.swagger.io/
+You can view the OpenAPI YAML fileMetaData at: https://editor.swagger.io/

 ### API Endpoints